Skip to Content

 Sharing is caring!

-More than half the world is online, so sharing endless information with others seems like the default setting.
-You log in online, and in a minute, you know where your old high school buddy is holidaying, how much a friend’s wedding ring costs and you have a virtual tour of your sister-in-law’s friend’s home from room to room.
+More than 50% of the world’s population is online, so sharing unrestricted information with others seems like the default setting, no matter how trivial or personal.
+You log in, and in less than a minute, you know where your old middle school teacher is holidaying, how much a cousin’s wedding dress costs, and you have a room-by-room tour of your petsitter’s uncle’s home in Croatia.

-While sharing some information, whether online or in person, can sometimes be beneficial, certain information should be kept private for your safety.
+While sharing information online or in person can sometimes be helpful (or just entertaining), certain things should be kept private to maintain your physical and mental safety, even from friends and some family members.

-Sharing too much personal information and being too vulnerable can make you an easy target for trolls and stalkers.
-Remember to share your life (if you choose), but also be cautious and keep the following pieces of information private.
+Sharing too much personal information can lead to being too exposed and make you an easy target for trolls, stalkers, and even friends or family who unexpectedly turn on you.
+Remember that it’s okay to share your life (if you choose), but also be cautious and keep the following information private.

 1. Passport Information